 all GBT Messages in this GBT Message Series with ‘block-number’ fields less than the ‘block-number’ field in the last block.
 Where the GBT Recipient has not received all such GBT Messages, it shall send a GBT Message (Request Block Resend) for each missing block-number.
 Where the GBT Recipient is a Device, it may discard all blocks in a GBT Message Series if it has received no response to a GBT Message (Request Block Resend) after 60 minutes.

+For clarity, the GBT Recipient may, where it is a Device, immediately discard, without any further processing, any GBT Message where:

+the Message Code in the Message Routing Header is for a Command, which requires Protection Against Replay; and

+the Device’s Execution Counter, for the Business Originator ID and Message Code specified in the Message Routing Header, is equal to or greater than the Originator Counter in the Message Routing Header.

 When a GBT Message Series carries a Response and that GBT Message Series consists of more than 63 GBT Messages, the GBT Recipient shall, if it wishes to receive all parts of the GBT Message Series, send a GBT Message (Acknowledgement) when it has received each complete set of 63 sequential GBT Messages.
 Note, when the Device sending the Response receives such a GBT Message (Acknowledgement), it is able to begin sending the next sequence of GBT Messages in the GBT Message Series.

 GBT Recipient Block Number shall be set to 0x0001 in the first GBT Message sent by the GBT Recipient.
 It shall be incremented by 1 in each subsequent GBT Message it sends.